AI Coding

 Common features of agentic coding tools:

-Multi-file context awareness — the agent reads related files before editing.
+Multi-file context awareness.
+The agent reads related files before editing.

-Plan mode — the agent shows you the plan before executing.
+Plan mode.
+The agent shows you the plan before executing.

-Tool use — the agent can run shell commands, search, and read documentation.
+Tool use.
+The agent can run shell commands, search, and read documentation.

-Sub-agents or parallelism — long tasks can be split across worker agents.
+Sub-agents or parallelism.
+Long tasks can be split across worker agents.

 Last updated May 7, 2026